North Berwick railway station: History

 Albert Edward, Prince of Wales (the future King Edward VII) visited North Berwick in 1859, arriving by train.
 By this time the town was increasingly favoured as a resort for the wealthy, and the royal visit helped to boost its popularity.
-To encourage tourism, a large new hotel (the 'Royal Hotel') was built opposite the station, with the railway company being a shareholder in this venture until 1923.
-The growth of the town during the Victorian era resulted in increased business for the railway, and in 1894 the station was enlarged to cope with the traffic.
+To encourage tourism, a large new hotel (the Royal Hotel) was built opposite the station, with the railway company being a shareholder in this venture until 1923.
+The growth of the town during the Victorian era resulted in increased business for the railway and, in 1894, the station was enlarged to cope with the traffic.

 Following the rebuilding, the station complex featured two terminus platforms, which extended right up to Station Road.
-To the south of the station was a goods yard with ten sidings and a goods shed.
-One of the sidings originally extended across Station Road onto a high embankment between Abbey Road and Station Hill in order to serve the gasworks at the foot of Station Hill (this embankment was the only part of the harbour line to be completed).
+To the south of the station was a goods yard, with ten sidings and a goods shed.
+One of the sidings originally extended across Station Road onto a high embankment, between Abbey Road and Station Hill, in order to serve the gasworks at the foot of Station Hill (this embankment was the only part of the harbour line to be completed).

 A two-road dead-ended engine shed was located on the north of the line, with its back against the Ware Road overbridge, while the signalbox was located on the south side of the line opposite the shed.
 West of Ware Road was a headshunt siding on the north side of the line.
-In 1904 a replacement gasworks was built at Ferrygate, with two sidings on the north side of the line facing towards North Berwick.
+In 1904, a replacement gasworks was built at Ferrygate, with two sidings on the north side of the line facing towards North Berwick.

-Two camping coaches were positioned here by the Scottish Region from 1960 to 1966, the coaches were Pullman camping coaches from 1961 to 1965.
+Two camping coaches were positioned here by the Scottish Region from 1960 to 1966; they were Pullman coaches from 1961 to 1965.